SpiritXIV/Origins-Ascended/README.md

 - Impact:2

 Powers:
-- Maiden Wear
+- Maiden Wear:
 You swim slower in water because of your dress.

-- High Saturation
+- High Saturation:
 You wont lose hunger as fast.

-- Tall Body
+- Tall Body:
 You are 20% taller than the average player.

-- Maiden Body
+- Maiden Body:
 You are stronger than the average player, and you run twice as fast.

 ___________________________